Summer-16/CSGO-VMPanel/README.md

 - User can log in through steam and then he can see the status of his VIP subscription in all servers, can buy new VIP and Renew old VIP through PayPal
 - Sales record for Admin
 - New Features at Dashboard like (Server list with connecting feature and other stats for Admin)
+- PayU Money payment gateway (PayU Payment gateway is for Indian Users only as it does transactions in rupee)
+- Panel audit logs
+- Server bundles for selling and buying multiple server vip at once

 ## Only enable both payment gateways if you are doing transactions in INR, if you are doing transactions is USD do not enable PayU